 On October 11, 2000, ADE Corporation ("ADE"), a competitor, filed a patent infringement lawsuit against KLA-Tencor in the U.S. District Court in Delaware.
 ADE claimed damages and sought an injunction under U.S. Patent No. 6,118,525.
 We filed a counterclaim in the same court alleging that ADE has infringed four of our patents.
 We claimed damages and are seeking a permanent injunction against ADE.
 In addition, we are seeking a declaration from the District Court that ADE's patent is invalid and not infringed by KLA-Tencor.
-While these matters are in a preliminary stage and we cannot predict the outcome, we believe that we have valid defenses and further believe that our counterclaims have merit.
+On October 22, 2001, we filed a separate action for declaratory judgment against ADE in the Northern District of California.
+ADE has moved to consolidate the California case with the Delaware case.
+While we cannot predict the outcome, we believe that we have valid defenses and further believe that our counterclaims